Croatia Digital Nomad Visa Guide (2024)

 What digital nomad visas does Croatia offer?

 That’s how the idea for the Croatia digital nomad visa was born.
-The idea eventually ended up being refined so, today, we have the digital nomad residence permit at our disposal.
+It eventually ended up being refined so, today, we have the digital nomad residence permit at our disposal.

-Aside from it, Croatia also offers two other visa options that might suit the needs of digital nomads (but aren’t strictly digital nomad-related):
+Aside from this permit, Croatia also offers 2 other visa options that might suit the needs of digital nomads (but aren’t strictly digital nomad-related):

-Although a part of the EU and the most recent addition to the Schengen Area, Croatia still has quite a low cost of living compared to other EU countries.
+Although a part of the EU since 2013, Croatia still has quite a low cost of living compared to other EU countries.
 That makes it a perfect choice for everyone who wants to enjoy the perks of the Union without paying a small fortune for it and also explains (in part) why digital nomads love it.

 So, let’s see which requirements a digital nomad has to meet in order to obtain a Croatian visa.